deepin-community/audacity/README.txt

 Audacity(R): free, open source, cross-platform audio software for multi-track recording and editing: https://www.audacityteam.org/ .

+See the CHANGELOG.txt file for a list of changes.

 User support is provided on Audacity Forum: https://forum.audacityteam.org/ .